Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Additional Experimental Details

 We evaluate on a task where the hypernetwork input~$\gamma$ controls architectural properties of the primary network.
 We use~$\gamma$ to determine the amount of downsampling in the pooling layers.
 Instead of using pooling layers that rescale by a fixed factor of two, we replace these operations by a fractional bilinear sampling operation that rescales the input by a factor of~$\gamma$.

-\textbf{Dataset}. {OxfordFlowers-102} is comprised a Flower Dataset consisting of 8,189 images from 102 flower species~\citep{nilsback2006visual}.
-We perform data augmentation by considering random square crops of between 25\% and 100\% of the original image area and resizing images to 256 by 256 pixels.
-Additionally, we perform random horizontal flips and color jitter (brightness 25\%, contrast 50\%, saturation 50\%).
-For evaluation we take the central square crop of each image and resize to 256 by 256 pixels.

 \textbf{Primary Network}.
-For our primary network~$f$ we use a ResNet-like architecture with five downsampling stages with (16,32,64,128,128) feature channels respectively.
-The learnable affine parameters of the batch normalization layers are not predicted by the hypernetworks and are optimized like in regular neural networks via backpropagation.
+For classification tasks, our primary network~$f$ features a ResNet-like architecture with five downsampling stages with (16, 32, 64, 128, 128) feature channels respectively.
+For experiments including normalization layers, such as BatchNorm and LayerNorm, the learnable affine parameters of the normalization layers are not predicted by the hypernetworks and are optimized like in regular neural networks via backpropagation.

+For segmentation tasks, we model the primary network~$f$ using a U-Net architecture~\citep{ronneberger2015u} with a convolutional encoder with five downsampling stages with two convolutional layers per stage of 32 channels each.
+Similarly, the convolutional decoder is composed of four stages with two convolutional layers per stage of 32 channels each.

-\textbf{Training.} We sample the hypernetwork input~$\gamma$ uniformly in the range $[0.25,0.5]$ where $\gamma=0.5$ corresponds to downsampling by 2, and $\gamma=0.25$ corresponds to downsampling by a factor of 4.
-We train on multi-class classification task using a categorical cross-entropy loss.
-We train with a weight decay factor of $10^{-3}$, and with label smoothing the ground truth labels with a uniform distribution of amplitude $\epsilon=0.1$.
-We train for 1000 epochs, at which point we find the top-5 accuracy is no longer improving.
+\textbf{Training.} We sample the hypernetwork input~$\gamma$ uniformly in the range $[0,0.5]$ where $\gamma=0.5$ corresponds to downsampling by 2.
+We train the multi-class classification task using a categorical cross-entropy loss, and train with a weight decay factor of $10^{-3}$, and with label smoothing the ground truth labels with a uniform distribution of amplitude $\epsilon=0.1$.
+For the segmentation tasks we train using a cross-entropy loss and then finetune using a soft-Dice loss term, as in~\cite{jjgo2023amortized}.
+For both optimizers we use learning rate~$\eta=\num{1e-4}$.
+Nevertheless, we found consistent results with the ones we report using learning rates in the range $\eta = [\num{1e-4}, \num{3e-3}]$.